 The word for December was cold!
 We had very few days above freezing and several below zero.
 One morning a neighbor told me their temperature gauge read negative 34.
 Friends, that is chilly.

 The icicles hanging from the roof were amazing.
 Unfortunately it also indicates we have an issue with our gutter doing its job so that’s something we need to fix before the spring rains start.
 Capturing as much water as we can from our roof is important.
 We use that water for our animals and irrigation.
-(Now is a good time to mention that I may receive a commission if you purchase something mentioned in this post.
-See more details here.)

 My men have been enjoying playing in the snow.
 Here’s the fort they built on one of our warmer mornings.